 Interface Type Cable Requirements Fibre Channel (RIMs, F-QIPs, and direct-attached drives) The Fibre Channel interface in the F-QIPs, RIMs, and direct-attached Fibre Channel tape drives support the Fibre Channel Protocol (FCP).
 Connecting these components to the host network requires multimode optical cables with dual LC connectors.
-Depending on the wavelength, the cables must comply with the following specifications in the Fibre Channel standard (FC-PI-2): ■ 50 micron-400-M5-SN-I classification ■ 62.5 micron - 400-M6-SN-I classification (not supported for LTO-6, LTO-7, LTO-8, or TS11xx technology drives) Ethernet The Ethernet port on the LCM provides the connection to an Ethernet network for accessing the library using a standard web browser on a remote computer. • The Spectra PC has a 10/100BaseT connection.
-The Spectra LS has a 10/100/1000BaseT connection.
+Depending on the wavelength, the cables must comply with the following specifications in the Fibre Channel standard (FC-PI-2): ■ 50 micron-400-M5-SN-I classification ■ 62.5 micron - 400-M6-SN-I classification (not supported for LTO-6, LTO-7, LTO-8, or TS11xx technology drives) Ethernet The Ethernet port on the LCM provides the connection to an Ethernet network for accessing the library using a standard web browser on a remote computer. • The Spectra PC has a 10/100BaseT connection. ■ The Spectra LS has a 10/100/1000BaseT connection.
 A separate Ethernet port provides connectivity for the BlueScale Vision camera.
 Each Ethernet port is a pin-through-hole RJ-45 shielded connector.
 To comply with EMC requirements, use shielded Category 5 or 5e data-grade cables for all Ethernet connections.
-Serial Attached SCSI (SAS) SAS tape drives support the point-to-point Serial Attached SCSI protocol.
+Serial Attached SCSI (SAS) - LTO-6 to LTO-8 SAS tape drives support the point-to-point Serial Attached SCSI protocol.
 Connecting these drives to the host network requires a SFF-8088 SAS cable rated for 6 Gb/second that does not exceed 13 feet (4 m).
+Serial Attached SCSI (SAS) - LTO-9 and LTO-10 SAS tape drives support the point-to-point Serial Attached SCSI protocol.
+Connecting these drives to the host network requires a SFF-864 SAS cable rated for 12 Gb/second.